PHIL 101 T -

 (1.00 - 4.00 credits)

 Research into a philosophical theme related to a students' major field.
 Required of philosophy minors.
-(Prerequisite: PHIL 101) Prerequisites: consent of instructor.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: (PHIL 101) consent of instructor.

 PHIL 604 -